This post may contain affiliate links. Read my disclosure policy.

 - 3 Tablespoons grated parmesan cheese for topping

-Cook the spaghetti squash in your desired manner (se post for tips) and scrape out the "noodles".
+- Cook the spaghetti squash in your desired manner (see link in Notes for five methods) and scrape out the "noodles".
 Preheat or keep your oven set at 400ºF.

 - Heat a pan over medium heat.

-- Squeeze the sausage out of the casings into the pan, and cook until is starts to get nice and brown.
+- Squeeze the sausage out of the casings into the pan, and cook until is cooked through and browned.

 - Add the onions and saute until translucent and soft.